jsnpg/jsnpg/README.md

 SAX parsing, comparison is difficult.

 # Availability
-Jsnpg is currently only supported on x86-64 Linux compiled with GCC.
+Jsnpg is currently only supported on x86-64 Linux using GCC as the compiler.

 Increasing the supported platforms and compilers will depend upon demand.